 - Once all documents required by Admissions have been completed, the Nursing Admissions Committee (Director, Coordinator, and Faculty) will evaluate the candidate's file for approval. - Applicants who have completed a bachelor's degree in any discipline may be validated up to 90 credits depending on the Committee's assessment: 46 credits in general education courses, 12 credits of science courses, and 32 credits of major courses. - The study plan or curriculum sequencing for people with a bachelor's degree enrolled in the online modality, will be 21 credits per semester divided into 6-week terms (3 terms per semester). - Once the application for admission is approved, the Nursing Program, in coordination with the Admissions Officer, will assign you the courses you can enroll according to the current curriculum.

-Bachelor of Arts in Dance
+Bachelor of Arts in Dance, Music and Theater

-Students interested in the Dance Program, in addition to the institutional requirements, will need to go through an audition process.
-Auditions consist of two parts:
+Students interested in the Dance, Music, or Theater program, in addition to the institutional requirements, will be required to comply with the following: